Video Game / Parameters

 - Some of the enemy rectangles have deceptively low health, but their defense is good and their attack is painful.

-- Health/Damage Asymmetry: You have about 100 health or so.
+- Health/Damage Asymmetry: You have about 100 health or so, and cannot increase it through normal means.
 The enemies at the beginning only have 30-40 hit points, but later on they will start getting above 300.
 Fortunately, your attack damage is most probably going to be higher than theirs if you've been level grinding a lot.

 - Level Up Fill Up